Transferring data between schools

 Privacy and data transfer

-SRT meets the requirements of the Privacy Act 1993 and the Education Act 1989.
+SRT meets the requirements of the Privacy Act 1993 and the Education and Training Act 2020.
 Misuse can lead to prosecution.

 Find how the Privacy Act affects data transfer on page 31 of ‘Privacy in Schools: A guide to the Privacy Act for principals, teachers and boards of trustees’.
 It’s available on the Privacy Commissioner’s website.

 Last reviewed: Has this been useful?
 Give us your feedback